 Note that, in general, the farther south you travel from the equator, the more seasonal the climate will be.

-Plan Your Itinerary – The best time to cruise in South America is totally dependent on personal preference, in terms of where you want to go, what you want to do and what type of weather you most enjoy.
+– The best time for South America cruises is totally dependent on personal preference, in terms of where you want to go, what you want to do and what type of weather you most enjoy.

 Considering the scope of the continent, it is important to research where you want to go and read up on each region to determine your ideal cruise conditions.